Essen, Belgium: World War II

-When the German occupiers withdrew at the end of World War II, they left behind a trail of destruction.
-Many churches and especially church towers including the O.-L.-V. Geboortekerk of Essen-Centre, the Sint-Jan-Baptistkerk of Wildert and the Sint-Vincentius-à-Paulokerk of Horendonk, were dynamited because they were ideal vantage points.
-Only the Eucharistic Heart Church at College, the St. Anthony of Padua Church at Essen-Statie and the St. Peter's Church at Hoek were not destroyed.
-In addition, many V1 and V2 bombs fell in Essen, which were actually intended for the port of Antwerp.
+The end of the Second World War saw German forces leaving a swath of destruction in their wake.
+Notably, several churches and their towers, such as O.-L.-V. Geboortekerk in Essen-Centre, Sint-Jan-Baptistkerk in Wildert, and Sint-Vincentius-à-Paulokerk in Horendonk, were demolished.
+These had been considered strategic vantage points.
+Only a few places of worship, including the Eucharistic Heart Church at College, St. Anthony of Padua Church at Essen-Statie, and St. Peter's Church at Hoek, were spared.
+Moreover, the town suffered from misplaced V1 and V2 rocket attacks, originally aimed at the port of Antwerp.